 It is native to the Canary Islands and can grow as a terrestrial or epiphyte, meaning it can grow upon another plant or a rock.
 This growing characteristic of this plant can be used to create interesting bonsai compositions.

-It can tolerate some neglect but grows best in the bright light and moist well drained soil.
+It can tolerate some neglect but grows best in bright light and moist well-drained soil.